 So Freedom from Obsessive-Compulsive Disorder is aptly named, and I highly recommend it to anyone suffering from OCD.

 Jon and I have become friends since I wrote this post a few years ago.
 He also wrote a blog post about my 2014 IOCDF Conference blog post (if that’s not too confusing….), and we’ve presented together numerous times since at national conferences.
 A full list of those presentations and links to pages containing handouts can be found on the About Shala page under Speaking Engagements.

 Want more OCD-taming tips?

-To receive OCD-taming tips & resources delivered every few weeks to your inbox, sign up for my Shoulders Back!newsletter.
-All new subscribers will receive my Top Five Tips for Taming OCD.
+To receive OCD-taming tips & resources delivered every month to your inbox, sign up for my Shoulders Back! newsletter.

 Disclaimer: Aha!
 Moments are my own personal experience of OCD and are not meant to be a replacement for therapy.

 Any tip on script writing for real event ocd?
 When you actually did something and/or something awful actually did happen?

 Yes, please see my blog on using “may or may not” statements at https://www.shalanicely.com/aha-moments/recovery-from-ocd/interrupt-the-cycle-of-mental-rituals-in-ocd-with-may-or-may-not/.
 With real event OCD, the OCD is typically worried about some uncertainty surrounding the real event, and we focus any ERP script on the uncertainties.
 It’s also really important to remember that OCD is not about the content of the worries, it’s about uncertainty, and so you can do scripts with any type of OCD.
 I hope that helps!